-Sleep training baby is not something parents seek out to do, but if your baby won't sleep or your baby fights sleep, then sleep training may solve your baby sleep problems.
-Learn the ins and outs of sleep training with this ultimate guide.
+Sleep training your baby is not something parents seek out to do, but if your baby won't sleep or your baby fights sleep, then sleep training may solve your baby sleep problems.
+Spending hours to put babies to sleep can be frustrating and exhausting!
+Learn the ins and outs of sleep training with this ultimate guide based on my experience of over 10 years being a sleep consultant.
 What is Sleep Training?
-The term "sleep training" used to be associated with cry it out, but I would like to think that is an old definition, now.
-Most new parents these days understand there are a lot of different ways you can teach your baby and
+The term "sleep training" used to be associated with the cry it out method, but

 infant sleep training